FedBo29/FedBo29/README.md

 - 👋 Hi, I’m Federico
 - 👀 I’m interested in nuclear physics and data science
 - 🌱 I’m currently working on my master thesis in Hyperons Physics⚛️(...strange particles 😉 )
+- 💡 My projects: see on my repositories!
 - 📫 How to reach me : on Linkedin! follow me here--> www.linkedin.com/in/federico-bonaldo-a8534a261

 <!---